Health

 It is important that you keep a record of the young person’s health and, if necessary and agreed as part of the Placement Plan, that you support the young person to attend their health assessment and relevant appointments.

-Health care plan should detail the progress the young person has made and include areas of health such as physical health, health education needs, emotional, social and psychological help.
+The health care plan should detail the progress the young person has made and include areas of health such as physical health, health education needs, emotional, social and psychological help.

-The young person should have access to a GP, Dentist and Optician and if not you as the supported lodgings host should help them register with these.
-If needed and where the young person has requested this, the supported lodgings host should support young people to book and attend health appointments, with the aim of enabling the young person to manage their own health needs increasingly independently.
+The young person should have access to a GP, Dentist and Optician and if not you as the supported lodgings provider should help them register with these.
+If needed and where the young person has requested this, the supported lodgings provider should support young people to book and attend health appointments, with the aim of enabling the young person to manage their own health needs increasingly independently.
 When appointments are made, account should be taken of the young person’s wishes, for example, to see a practitioner of a preferred gender identity.
 If you are supporting a young person to take medication, you must record when, how often and how much was given.
-All medicines should be stored securely and accessible for those who need it.
-Safe management is in place with controlled drugs - see First Aid and Medication.

 If this is the case, you should consult the young person’s social worker/health professionals to decide what is the best course of action.